Islam in the United Kingdom: Immigration and post-World War II

-Martin Lings, an English Muslim scholar, published a significant biography of the Prophet Muhammad in 1983 entitled Muhammad: His Life Based on the Earliest Sources.
+Martin Lings, an English Muslim scholar, published a biography of Muhammad in 1983 entitled Muhammad: His Life Based on the Earliest Sources.
 The publication of Salman Rushdie's novel The Satanic Verses in 1988 caused major controversy.
 A number of Muslims in Britain condemned the book for blasphemy.
 On 2 December 1988, the book was publicly burned at a demonstration in Bolton attended by 7,000 Muslims, followed by a similar demonstration and book-burning in Bradford on 14 January 1989.
-The growing number of Muslims resulted in the establishment of more than 1,500 mosques by 2007.